-My name is Rad Niazadeh (راد نیازاده), and I am a Motwani postdoctoral researcher at Stanford University (computer science department, theory group) since Fall 2017.
+My name is Rad Niazadeh (راد نیازاده).
+I am a Motwani postdoctoral researcher at Stanford University (computer science department, theory group) since Fall 2017, mentored by professor Amin Saberi, professor Tim Roughgarden and professor Moses Charikar.
 Prior to that, I did my Ph.D. in theoretical computer science at Cornell University, where I was thrilled to have professor Robert Kleinberg as my advisor.
 Joint with Stanford, I will also be a long-term visiting scientist at Simons Institute for the Theory of Computing at UC Berkeley during Fall 2017.
 I received my B.Sc. and M.Sc. degrees in electrical engineering form Sharif University of Technology in 2008 and 2010 respectively.

 Honors & Awards